Last Updated on January 17, 2021 by Paige

 Sonny’s Famous Steaks (228 Market St.; 215-629-5760) Old City

 Perfect for a tourist on the go, Sonny’s is just three blocks from Independence Hall and the Liberty Bell.
-Deemed the best cheesesteak shop in Philly by GQ Magazine, this long-standing establishment serves up perfect, traditional sandwiches: simple, hot, and super cheesy.
+Deemed the best cheesesteak shop in Philly by GQ Magazine, this place serves up perfect, traditional sandwiches: simple, hot, and super cheesy.
 First-timers might consider sticking with the Classic Philly Cheesesteak, served on fresh-baked bread with nothing but meat and cheese whiz.

 Per one Yelp reviewer, “The cheesesteaks were spot on.
 The meat was cooked well but not tough, the cheese was nice and gooey, and the peppers added some sweetness.”
-And don’t forget the sides: made-to-order mozzarella sticks, onion rings, French fries or bacon cheese fries also get raves.
+And don’t forget the sides.
+Made-to-order mozzarella sticks, onion rings, French fries or bacon cheese fries also get raves.

 Cleavers (108 S 18th St.; 215-515-3828) Penn Center